-The sensitivity measure can greatly improve transparency of work in many fields of economic research.
-I illustrate the usefulness of the approach through an application to importance of different savings motives over the life cycle, as studied in the seminal work by Gourinchas and Parker (2002).
+The sensitivity measure can greatly improve the transparency of work in many fields of economic research.
+I illustrate the usefulness of the approach through an application to the importance of different savings motives over the life cycle, as studied in the seminal work by Gourinchas and Parker (2002).
 I show how the estimation results are especially sensitive to the calibrated value of the risk-free interest rate, a parameter not considered in their original robustness analysis.
-I compare the proposed sensitivity measures to a brute force re-estimation and find very encouraging results in the sense that the elasticities are close to the "true" percentage changes from changes in the calibrated parameters.
-This is also true for even larger changes in the risk-free interest rate although the sensitivity measure is based on a local linear approximation.
-Interestingly, I find that their main result that buffer-stock saving is the dominating savings motive early in working life while retirement saving or life cycle motives are more important later in the working life is insensitive to the calibrated parameters.
-A result that is also confirmed by a brute-force approach.
+I compare the proposed sensitivity measures to a brute-force re-estimation and find very encouraging results in the sense that the sensitivity measure is close to the true marginal effects of changes in the calibrated parameters.
+The main result in Gourinchas and Parker (2002) is that buffer-stock saving is the dominating savings motive early in working life while retirement saving or life-cycle motives are more important later in the working life.
+Interestingly, I find that this result is insensitive to the calibrated parameters.

 Finally, I also apply the sensitivity measure to recent research on home-ownership and the option value of migration in Oswald (2019).
-I find that the willingness to pay for the insurance value of migration against regional shocks are sensitive to calibrated parameters related to idiosyncratic uncertainty.
-This example shows the value of the sensitivity measure because the richness of the dynamic model prohibits many re-estimations.
-The sensitivity measure thus increases the transparency of such research significantly.
+I find that the willingness to pay for the insurance value of migration against regional shocks are sensitive to calibrated parameters related to idiosyncratic risk.
+This example illustrates the value of the sensitivity measure because the richness of this dynamic model in practice makes many re-estimations infeasible.